 Capstone Completion Policy: Students must fulfill all requirements of the Capstone course with a minimum of 80% for the overall final grade.
 Students who earn less than 80% will be required to retake the course in the next term.

-Field-Based Experiences, including internships, student teaching, and practicums, require a minimum of 80% for each artifact.
-All artifacts must be completed to receive a passing score or the course must be retaken in the next term.
+Field-Based Experiences, including internships, student teaching, and practicums, require a minimum of 80% for each submission All submissions must be completed to receive a passing score or the course must be retaken in the next term.

 * The credits attempted for courses with W grades are used in the calculation for cumulative GPA.